instantiator/open-social-distributor/docs/index.md

 ✅ = implemented, working
 ⌛️ = implemented, not fully tested yet

-**NB.** Twitter has been removed from the supported list of networks.
-Twitter is not a safe place to build your brand or identity.
+**NB.** Twitter is not a safe place to build your brand or identity, and has not been included in this list.

 #### NB